openscope/openscope/documentation/airport-guides/ltba.md

 ### About Istanbul Atatürk Airport (IST | LTBA)
-Istanbul Atatürk Airport is the major airport of Turkey.
-It serves as a hub for *AtlasGlobal*, *Onur Air* and most important *Turkish Airlines*, which has the biggest share at the airport and serves numerous destinations worldwide.
-It is also used for cargo operations by cargo airlines like *Turkish Airlines Cargo*, *MNG Airlines*, *MyCargo Airlines* or *Qatar Airways Cargo*.
+*Istanbul Atatürk Airport* is the main airport of Turkey.
+It serves as a hub for *AtlasGlobal*, *Onur Air* and, most importantly, *Turkish Airlines*, which has the biggest share at the airport and serves numerous destinations worldwide.
+The airport is also used for cargo operations by cargo airlines such as *Turkish Airlines Cargo*, *MNG Airlines*, *MyCargo Airlines* and *Qatar Airways Cargo*.
 The airport was originally named *Yeşilköy Airport*.
 In the 1980s, it was renamed *Istanbul Atatürk International Airport* in honour of *Mustafa Kemal Atatürk*, the founder and first president of the Republic of Turkey.
 It served more than 60 million passengers in 2015, making it the 11th-busiest airport in the world in terms of total passenger traffic and the 10th-busiest in the world in terms of international passenger traffic.
 As of 2017, it is Europe's 5th-busiest airport after *London Heathrow*, *Paris Charles de Gaulle*, *Frankfurt Airport* and *Amsterdam Schiphol Airport*, having fallen from third place after a decline in passengers due to security fears.

 #### Statistics